Issue and Trip Descriptions

 The Effects of Coal Mining in Appalachia: Much of our region's electricity is sourced from coal from the Appalachian region.
 As a result, participants will explore the complex nature of the issue of coal mining, especially the practice of mountaintop removal, coal mining, and the industries' impact on Appalachian communities.
 The group will hear first-hand accounts from coal miners, activists, and community members.
 The group will also visit the sites of interest and enjoy cultural events in the community.
 Service will likely include helping planting trees on a former mountaintop mine site, trail building, volunteering at homeless shelters, and helping support local tourism efforts.
 This trip includes a lot of outdoor time including some active and strenuous activities.

-Embracing Different Abilities: Participants will partner with L'Arche, a community that offers participants a chance to engage with adults with cognitive disabilities through service, education, and companionship.
+Embracing Differing Abilities: Participants will partner with L'Arche, a community that offers participants a chance to engage with adults with cognitive disabilities through service, education, and companionship.
 Participants will be able to interact with core members and staff in the community to better understand how these incredible individuals can enhance, challenge, and create an impact on society.

 Preserving Forest Diversity: Participants will work in the foothills of Appalachia, increasing their "forest literacy" while working to promote biodiversity and protect the native botanical life of the region.
 Service will include trail maintenance and invasive species removal and will be paired with education about the region's natural environment and our role in living within it.